-You want to attract the attention of a potential customer, convince them of the products in the long term and motivate them to make a purchase.
-Needless to say, everyone wants to be the best with the aim of standing out from the competition, being remembered with quality and service and giving the customer an all-round positive shopping experience.
+You want to draw the attention of a potential customer, convince him of the products and persuade him to make a purchase.
+Needless to say, everyone wants to be the best at it, with the aim of differentiating themselves from the competition, being remembered for quality and service, and giving the customer an all-round positive shopping experience.
 This applies to both B2C and B2B sales.
-A successful strategy requires understanding the customer and that means being able to understand his purchase decision process.
+A successful strategy requires understanding the customer and that means being able to understand their purchasing decision-making process.

 The four types of purchase decision